YuliyaBarysevich/book_app/README.md

 7. As a user, I want to request information about a single book so that I can view its additional details and share it by URL.
 8. As a user, I want the ability to add new books to my application so that I can save search results.
 9. As a user, I want a simple, clean-looking UI so that my application is easy to navigate.
+10. As a user, I want to update the details of a book so that it displays the way I want it to, according to my personalized preferences.
+11. As a user, I want to remove books from my collection so that it accurately represents my favorite books.

 ## Routes
 1. `/`